basvandenberg/ng-select/README.md

 [![Build Status](https://travis-ci.org/basvandenberg/ng-select.svg?branch=master)](https://travis-ci.org/basvandenberg/ng-select)

 A select component for angular, based on the [select2] JQuery plugin.
-See the [ng-select] for documentation and examples, or try it with this [plunker].
+See the [ng-select] web site for documentation and examples, or try it with this [plunker].

 ## Develop